Asabeneh/30-Days-Of-Python/day_025_type_hints_and_static_checks/practice/solutions.md

 # Solution route: Day 25

-Use this guide after attempting the the numbered exercises in this lesson.
+Use this guide after attempting the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 25: Type Hints and Static Checks**.

 ## Review checkpoints